TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{y} connecting sensors, devices, machines, and other industrial facilities through the Internet and communication technologies, Industrial Internet of Things (IIoT) can enable data collection, analysis, and sharing, ultimately optimizing production processes, monitoring device status, as well as predicting maintenance needs, in various industrial sectors like manufacturing, energy, transportation, and agriculture \cite{Tallat2024Navigating}.
-Compared with the mobile cloud computing-based IIoT with long propagation delay and limited channel capacity, Edge Intelligence (EI)-enabled IIoT integrates Artificial Intelligence (AI) into edge networks to reduce latency and bandwidth requirements, improve real-time decision-making capability, and enhance data privacy and security \cite{gu2024ai}.
+Industrial Internet of Things (IIoT) can enable data collection, analysis, and sharing, ultimately optimizing production processes, monitoring device status, as well as predicting maintenance needs.
+Edge Intelligence (EI)-enabled IIoT further integrates Artificial Intelligence (AI) into edge networks to reduce latency and bandwidth requirements, improve real-time decision-making capability, and enhance data privacy and security \cite{gu2024ai,meng2025semantic}.
+However, the inherent openness of radio channels makes these communications susceptible to potential eavesdropping, interception, and forgery attacks.

-Despite the continuous efforts to enhance security of EI-enabled IIoT, challenges remain in ensuring the security of identities and protecting data privacy \cite{mao2023security}.
-Edge devices often necessitate communication with diversity devices and systems, such as cloud servers and end nodes.
-Unfortunately, the inherent openness of radio channels makes these communications susceptible to potential eavesdropping, interception, and forgery attacks.
-Furthermore, as edge devices are situated at the periphery of IIoT, they become more vulnerable to security threats \cite{meng2023multiuser}.
-To mitigate such security risks, identity identification plays a crucial role in verifying the legitimacy of users, devices or entities, thereby guaranteeing that only authorized devices can access protected resources and information \cite{fang2023collaborative}.

-Conventional authentication approaches rely on the widely adopted Public Key Infrastructure (PKI) framework, which leverages public key cryptography to facilitate secure communication.
-PKI encompasses a comprehensive range of technologies, policies, and procedures that govern the creation, distribution, and revocation of digital certificates \cite{fang2023collaborative}.
-However, the computational overhead associated with such methods can be burdensome for industrial devices \cite{meng2024multiobservation}.
-Additionally, key management processes will introduce significant transmission latency, which fails to meet the demands of low-latency applications, such as real-time monitoring \cite{xie2021weighted}.